mongodb/docs/source/includes/command/atlas-projects-users.rst

 Related Commands
 ----------------

-* :ref:`atlas-serverless-backups-restores` - Manage cloud backup restore jobs for your project.
+* :ref:`atlas-projects-users-delete` - Remove the specified user from your project.
-* :ref:`atlas-serverless-backups-snapshots` - Manage cloud backup snapshots for your project.
+* :ref:`atlas-projects-users-list` - Return all users for a project.

 .. toctree::
    :titlesonly:

-   restores </command/atlas-serverless-backups-restores>
+   delete </command/atlas-projects-users-delete>
-   snapshots </command/atlas-serverless-backups-snapshots>
+   list </command/atlas-projects-users-list>